The experts in boutique travel To Peru and South America

 Table of Contents

-Sample traditional Peruvian cuisine at Huaca Pucllana.
-Photo by Britt Fracolli
+Savor delectable Peruvian cuisine at Huaca Pucllana.
+Photo by Huaca Pucllana Restaurant on Instagram .

 2. Pachamanca Lunch in the Sacred Valley

+In addition to exploring new flavors, a key aspect of this Arequipa food tour is uncovering the stories, cultural backgrounds, and contemporary contexts behind each bite.
 Arequipa is the birthplace of many of Peru’s iconic dishes.
-(Read our two-part journal post – Discovering Arequipa one bite at a time, Part 1: What to Eat and Part 2: Where to Eat).
+(Read our two-part journal post, Discovering Arequipa one bite at a time, Part 1: What to Eat and Part 2: Where to Eat. ).

 4. Street Food Tour in Lima